BetweenReality/CaptionDecompiler/README.md

 ### Parameters

-- `--input INPUT, -i INPUT`                       Path to caption dat file
+- `--input INPUT, -i INPUT`                       (Required) Path to caption dat file
 - `--output OUTPUT, -o OUTPUT`                    Path to output.
-Defaults to samedir/samename_d.txt.
+Defaults to ./samename_d.txt.
 To disable the '_d' use the '-ns' switch

 - `--sound-dir [SOUND_DIR], -sd [SOUND_DIR]`      Directory containing soundscripts and game_sounds_manifest.txt.
 These will be searched to match soundscript name hashes.
 If SOUND_DIR is not provided, it attempts to automatically find game_sounds_manifest.txt based on the location of the input
 - `--sound-script SOUND_SCRIPT, -ss SOUND_SCRIPT` Direct path to a soundscript file.
 Can add as many as you want